lucc/nvimpager/README.md

 # Nvimpager

-Using [neovim][neovim] as a pager to view man pages, git diffs, whatnot with neovim's syntax highlighting and mouse support.
+Using [neovim] as a pager to view man pages, git diffs, whatnot with neovim's syntax highlighting and mouse support.

 ## About

 The `nvimpager` script calls neovim in a fashion that turns it into something like a pager.
-The idea is not new, this is actually rewrite of [vimpager][vimpager] but with less (but stricter) dependencies and specifically for neovim.
+The idea is not new, this is actually rewrite of [vimpager] but with less (but stricter) dependencies and specifically for neovim.

 Some typical use cases: